 In 2018 the North Lawndale Community Coordinating Council’s (NLCCC) Quality of Life plan called for the repair and maintenance of the historic and publicly accessible outdoor spaces within the community.
 The NLCCC’s GROWSS Committee (Greening, Open Space, Water, Soil, and Sustainability) began exploring possibilities for renovating the Historic Landmark Sears Sunken Garden.
 In 2021, Friends of Sears Sunken Garden (FSSG), a 501c3 organization, was established to restore this historic garden.
-The transformation of the iconic Sears Sunken Garden will highlight North Lawndale’s ambition for a green future, and will continue this journey from vacancy to vibrancy.
+The transformation of the iconic Sears Sunken Garden will highlight North Lawndale’s ambition for a green future, and will continue this journey of revitalization.

 Sears headquarters opens in the west side.